Sinan81/shut-up-and-calculate/docs/ddw.md

 ![](/images/tetra/tetra_single_band_ddw_energy_band_cuts.png)

-Accordingly, the Fermi surface is modified by DDW in a way similar to the pseudogap phase.
+Accordingly, the Fermi surface is modified by DDW in a way similar to the pseudogap phase, where the above mentioned gap extends to certain regions along AF RBZ resulting in electron and hole pockets.
 ![](/images/tetra/tetra_single_band_ddw_fermi_surface.png)

 # References